The man who never misses.

 designed look as a costumed assassin with wrist-mounted guns and a grudge against Batman.
 In The Eighties

 , he was one of the first recruits for the Super-Villain Suicide Squad

 , and stayed with the group voluntarily as one of the few members who was legitimately suicidal.

 Floyd Lawton grew up with a messed-up family.
 His father was abusive

-to him and his brother, and thus, one day, little Floyd decided to kill him.
+, so he took a rifle up a tree and tried to shoot his father first.
 However, the branch he was sitting on broke, and he shot his brother instead

 .
 One way or another, he ends up in one villainous team or another, and usually acts as the marksman, due to his highly Improbable Aiming Skills

 Although a villain at times, Deadshot is portrayed as just

 fitting into the Anti-Hero

 category, as was the case with his solo series.
 It is established that he has a daughter, Zoe, and he attempts to clean up the neighbourhood where she and her mother lived, which was at the centre of a three-way gang war.
 It actually works out for a while, with Floyd living a family life.
 Of course, Green Arrow